 Long read by John Vidal:We eat and breathe plastic.
 How does it affect our health?

 It’s in the water we drink, the air we breathe, the food we eat and the clothes we wear.
 We know it’s inside us, but we don’t know what this means for our health.

 We're conducting a world-first investigation into the presence of plastic in our blood.
 We want to know which polymers are there and in what quantities.
 We want to know how they get there and who’s most at risk; if they’re making us sick, and in what ways.
 We want to know whether there’s a threshold to how much plastic our bodies can take.

-We convened 32 experts – academics, medical doctors, lawyers, environmental organisations and advocacy groups.
-They reached a consensus that plastic pollution is a human health risk and identified three urgent research needs.
+Having reviewed the existing science, the group quickly reached a consensus that plastic pollution is a human health risk and identified three urgent research needs.

-With our research priorities clearly defined, we identified Vrije University in Amsterdam as the leading experts in this field.
+With our initial research priorities clearly defined, we identified Vrije University in Amsterdam as the leading experts in this field.
 Together, we created a methodology to find out, for the first time ever, whether there’s plastic in our blood, how much of it there is, and which polymers are present.

 With the methodology validated, we are now testing 30 blood samples from a representative range of volunteers.
 Once our team of scientists are confident in their results, they will publish the findings of their work in a peer-reviewed journal.

 *#3 is our priority

 This raises significant concerns about the spread of infectious diseases – both locally via rivers and streams, and globally via ocean currents.
 We need to find out more about the relationship between plastic waste and the transmission of human diseases.

-A toolkit to help governments understand their country’s plastic waste flows and take effective mitigation action.
+A toolkit to help governments understand their country’s plastic waste flows and take effective mitigation action

 Our vision is a global network of plastic waste-free islands.
 We are working with governments, councils, businesses and local changemakers to identify and accelerate solutions.